Skip to main content

 Step 2: Review Your Time Tracking Report

-Once you gather a week’s worth of data, tag all of your time entries with appropriate labels – like admin, marketing, client X… – so they fall into the appropriate bucket.
+Once you gather a week’s worth of data, tag all of your blocks of time with appropriate labels – like admin, marketing, client X… – so they fall into the appropriate bucket.

 Take stock of where you spent the majority of your time over the past week or month – depending on how much data you have.

-Seeing your time visualized can be eye-opening.
+Seeing your time visualized with analytics can be eye-opening.
 Most of you will be horrified to learn how much time you wasted on things that don’t matter.

 Step 3: Determine Where You Can Improve